-Jim Burton, chronic alcoholic, is cared for by Ellen, his incredibly patient, sexy, hard-working wife.
-A doctor's warning that Jim could become mentally ill strikes enough fear into him that he really wants to cure himself...but can't.
+Jim Burton has become a chronic alcoholic since the death of his young daughter, and is cared for by hard-working wife.
+A doctor's warning that Jim could become mentally ill strikes enough fear into him that he really wants to cure himself, but he can't.
 One night, he meets William Tobin, a fellow drunk, and finds that he helps himself by trying to help Tobin.
 Thus is born, amid setbacks, a group resembling Alcoholics Anonymous.
 Written by

 Rod Crawford <firstname.lastname@example.org>